doublemoulinet/Morrowind-Modular-Mod-Guide/VISUALS.md

 1. [Rigging Morrowind](https://www.nexusmods.com/morrowind/mods/47754?tab=files)
 	- Cleaning: Rigging Morrowind chuzei_helm_no_neck.esp requires cleaning
 1. [R-Zero's Throbbing Meat](https://www.nexusmods.com/morrowind/mods/45339?tab=files)
-	- Does what it says.
+Does what it says.
+No, this mod is not optional.
+You have to install it.
+Adds more body horror to the Sixth House.
 Fits seamlessly when playing with high-res vanilla texutres from Intelligent Textures
 1. [SmoOgrim](https://www.nexusmods.com/morrowind/mods/47829?tab=files)
 1. [Subtle Magic Glow](https://www.nexusmods.com/morrowind/mods/4468?tab=files)
 	- Enable one of the three options (I prefer "faint")